appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-20-Cloud & OnPremise.md

 ### Pre-requisites
 * The Organisation should be cloud Enabled.
 * The two applications between which data has to be synced should be cloud supported.
-* The connection, made for the two applications should be cloud supported.
+* The connection made for the two applications should be cloud supported.

 ### Configuration Process